learn-co-curriculum/react-component-lifecycle/README.md

 }
 ```

 **NOTE:** you might think it'd be a good idea to use the `shouldComponentUpdate` function to only re-render the component if *any* of the props have changed and avoid *all* redundant re-renders, e.g. if `this.props !== nextProps`.
-However, because `props` and `nextProps` are both JavaScript objects, this comparison will always return `true`, that is `{} === {}` is never `true` in JavaScript (object equality is one of the many JavaScript quirks you'll need to know about.
+However, because `props` and `nextProps` are both JavaScript objects, this comparison will always return `true`, that is `{} === {}` is never `true` in JavaScript (object equality is one of the many JavaScript quirks you'll need to know about as a developer.
 The reasons behind it are a bit too advanced to explain at this stage, it's enough just to be aware of it.
 Further reading [here](http://adripofjavascript.com/blog/drips/object-equality-in-javascript.html) if you're interested).
 There's ways to get around this restriction either by stringifying both objects or by doing a deep compare (compare each attribute of the object individually), but both of those operations are rather expensive, especially for big objects, and would be significantly more memory-intensive than an "unnecessary" re-render.

 ### componentWillUpdate